bdeckard92/dupUT/02-Lesson-Plans/03-JavaScript/README.md

 * This week's Career Connection is on the topic of interview process.
 Use the prompts to facilitate a discussion.
 Feel free to share your personal experience.
 Use the remaining time to review one of this week's algorithms.

-* The jump from HTML & CSS to JavaScript can be challenging for students.
-Be prepared to answer a lot of questions and use office hours to review programming fundamentals.
+* The jump from HTML and CSS to JavaScript can be challenging for students.
+Be prepared to answer a lot of questions and use Office Hours to review programming fundamentals.

 ## Module Challenge

 [Module 03 Challenge](../../01-Class-Content/03-JavaScript/02-Challenge)

-## Heads Up
+## Heads-Up

-Next week you will review 'vanilla JS' web APIs.
+Next week, you will review "vanilla JS" Web APIs.
 If this is new to you or you generally use a library or framework for front-end development, you will want to find time to review activities and research DOM methods.

 ## Resources

-n/a
+N/A

 ## Algorithms